A page for handpan enthusiasts !

 In 2020, PANArt, a company based in Switzerland, took legal action in Germany to enforce their copyright over the Hang, which was considered to be a ‘work of applied art’.
 20 years after the creation of the Hang, the demand for emancipation made by its creators to handpan manufacturers had now become much more restrictive than what had already been demanded in the past (e.g. the cases of Bellart in Spain and EchoSoundSculpture in Switzerland).
 This new wave of legal action could be explained by a legal opportunity provided by the European courts (see the Brompton ruling by the CJEU in 2020).
 PANArt's arguments are based in particular on a technical report by Dr Anthony ACHONG, to which a small group of makers wished to respond in the form of an open letter to the steel tuning community.
 In formulating this open letter, they attempted to have a sincere discussion about the Hang's functional and aesthetic elements, which are of great importance in defining what can be protected by copyright or what should instead be the subject of a patent application.
 This initiative was not followed up, perhaps due to the lack of a representative voice from the entire handpan community and a lack of willingness to discuss the matter at PANArt.
 The only place to hold the debate was therefore in a court of law.

-Throughout the first phase of the trial, HCU's attack strategy was to develop arguments to ensure that the Hang could not benefit from copyright.
+Throughout the first phase of the trial, HCU's strategy was to develop arguments to ensure that the Hang could not benefit from copyright.
 It consisted of demonstrating that the Hang had been discovered by chance, without any creative process, and that its evolution since the first prototype was merely the result of technical choices.
 As a handpan maker who was inspired by the work of PANArt, I obviously wouldn't feel comfortable making such a claim!
 But unfortunately there was no alternative solution because no diplomatic approach had found a way to reach PANArt and many handpan players just had to agree to follow this HCU strategy or remain silent.
 It also became difficult during this period to propose new shapes for the instruments, as this could have undermined the legal strategy chosen by HCU (a strategy based on the premise that shape is only the consequence of functional choices, and any change in shape would be to the detriment of quality or would lead to the creation of another musical instrument).

 The outcome of the first phase of the trial on 2 July 2024 appeared to be 100% positive for PANArt, validating recognition of the Hang as a work of applied art identified by its lenticular shape, its Ding and Gu in a central position and the notes placed in a circle around the Ding.
-HCU's strategy of presenting the Hang as the result of technical choices that do not justify any copyright protection has failed while consuming a budget that is probably high for both parties (HCU had indicated publicly that the initial budget announced by their lawyers was €250k for the whole procedure, but many observers indicate that the budget has been multiplied by 3).
+HCU's strategy of presenting the Hang as the result of technical choices that do not justify any copyright protection has failed while consuming a budget that is probably high for both parties (HCU had indicated publicly that the initial budget announced by their lawyers was €250k for the whole procedure, but many observers indicate that the budget has been multiplied by 4).
 A reading of all the public documents published at that time reveals a lack of scientific work contradicting the scientific publications supporting PANArt, which were mentioned several times by the judge, and this may help to explain the failure of the proceedings.

-In response to this appeal, PANArt sent out a mailing ten days later to over a hundred makers and retailers in Europe to inform them that they intended to assert their rights in the event of a victory in the appeal.
+In response to this appeal, PANArt sent out a mailing ten days later to over many makers and retailers in Europe to inform them that they intended to assert their rights in the event of a victory in the appeal.
 The fact that they did not know precisely what would be considered plagiarism or not by a judge was used as a strategic ambiguity by PANArt in its mailing.
 In response to PANArt's letter, HCU announced without any prior consultation that they were taking legal action against PANArt because the letter implied that all handpans were counterfeit...
 As well as being doomed to failure, this latest approach seems particularly procedural and devoid of substance.
 It is brought by Ayasa Instrument who is also a representative of HCU and therefore ambiguously implicates the handpan community as there has been no discussion of such a procedure with the public members of HCU or the wider community of makers.
 The abuse of legal proceedings by HCU could, in my view, be perceived as ‘doggedness’ and attract the sympathy of judges towards PANArt.
 To better understand this notion of doggedness, it should be remembered that another case was brought in parallel by ‘world of handpan’ with the same lawyers as HCU against the ‘Hang’ trademark.
 This is probably the most disrespectful action that will remain associated with our community (World of handpan was the trigger that forced the handpan community to react against PANArt in 2020, and it was also one of the very first to benefit from the money collected by HCU... all this at a time when nobody wanted to support its business, which was considered aggressive and which ostensibly used Hang-related keywords for its visibility).
 This case, which began in November 2023 and can easily be described as stupid, has obviously ended in a victory for PANArt, which remains the owner of the Hang trademark.

 The ideal outcome would be one that recognises the creativity of PANArt and allows handpan makers to continue/adapt their work within a clear and sustainable legal framework.
 I think it's worth noting here that it's not PANArt that poses the greatest threat to the artisanal handpan market.
 It is much more affected by the presence of players with a mass production approach and that no outcome to this lawsuit against PANArt will truly protect craftsmen (I consider a craftsman to be a company that is majority-owned by one or more tuners).
 Indeed, ‘saving the handpan’ in some of its current forms, which are also considered to be the easiest to industrialise, will also release the brakes currently weighing on mass production investment.
 This is one of the advantages of this period of uncertainty for ‘small’ craftsmen, as large-scale investment aimed at industrialising production or trading seems to have been rather limited in Europe in recent years.